10 simple ways to overcome anxiety

 6. Connect with others

-Anxiety can easily make you feel lonely, as we often withdraw from the outside world, fearing that others won't understand us.
-However, social connections can greatly aid in managing anxiety.
-An honest conversation with a friend or family member allows you to express your worries and share your feelings, which in itself can relieve inner tension.
+Anxiety can easily make you feel lonely, as we often shut ourselves out from the world, worrying that others won't understand.
+Yet, social connections are often the best help.
+Having a heartfelt talk with a friend or family member lets you share your worries and feelings, which can quickly ease the heavy tension inside.

-7. Bring back the present
+7. Come back to the present

-8. Avoid excessive caffeine and screen time
+8. Tame your caffeine intake and screen time

 9. Create, play, unwind